Trump lashes out at ‘hellhole’ Manhattan after protesters fail to show in city

 Barricades have been erected round the Manhattan Criminal Court where Mr Trump could appear to face charges and local, state and federal law enforcement agencies have been meeting to prepare security plans.

-The grand jury is expected to convene in Manhattan on Wednesday afternoon where it will hear from at least one more witness.
-It is not clear who exactly this witness is.
+The grand jury had been expected to convene in Manhattan on Wednesday afternoon to hear from at least one more witness - but the hearing was reportedly cancelled just hours beforehand.
+As such, the indictment likely would not come until Friday (24 March) at the earliest.

-Mr Trump could then be indicted on criminal charges by the close of the day.

 If an indictment is handed down, the former president is not expected to appear in court until sometime next week after Mr Trump’s attorneys and the Secret Service make arrangements with prosecutors to turn himself in.